 Medical Costs of Amputation

-According to the National Institutes of Health the projected lifetime health-care cost for amputation is $509,275.
+According to a National Institutes of Health study, the projected lifetime healthcare cost for amputation is $509,275.

-Economic costs looked at in the study were the following:
+Economic costs of amputation looked at in the study were the following:

 - Initial hospitalization